 Kalmia Strong is an arts organizer, artist, and educator, and Program Director at Public Space One, an artist-led, community-driven contemporary arts organization in Iowa City, Iowa.
 She works collaboratively to instigate, support, and sustain inclusive, experimental, and cooperative art practices and resources for artists, and advocate for the importance of art in everyday life.
 With a background in print and book arts and librarianship, Kalmia’s creative research focuses on common spaces, knowledge-sharing, and the role of publication practices in cultural resistance and social change.

 Megan Young critiques unjust systems through community organizing, performance, visual arts, and new media.
 She explores the body as a contested space where socio-political codes collide.
 Her grassroots actions challenging U.S. police militarization became a multi-year framework for civic engagement resulting in new commissions for the Ammerman Center Biennial Symposium of Arts & Technology, International Symposium of Electronic Arts, and Open Engagement, garnering critical acclaim in Hyperallergic, The Atlantic, and on National Public Radio.
-Young is an influential advocate for collective action, with experience supporting arts activism through residency and exhibition programs at SPACES in Cleveland, Ohio.
+Megan is an influential advocate for collective action, with experience supporting arts activism through residency and exhibition programs at SPACES in Cleveland, Ohio.